lycilph/7SegmentClock/README.md

 - Homing: On startup, each digit homes using Hall sensor; LED blinks during process.
 - Display updates every minute via steppers.
 ---

-This README.md is ready to copy-paste into your GitHub repo.
-Customize placeholders like repo URL, code filenames, or add images/schematics (e.g., via Fritzing diagrams) for better visuals.
-If you need sections added/edited, let me know!